-Section 508 accessibility standards require such remediations as including subtitles or captions (and optionally sign language for the relatively few who use it) on videos and multimedia content, and/or providing written transcripts.
+Section 508 accessibility standards require such remediations as including subtitles or captions (and optionA11y sign language for the relatively few who use it) on videos and multimedia content, and/or providing written transcripts.
 Allowing users to control audio/visual volume can also be helpful to individuals with certain hearing disabilities.

 Mobility-related disabilities are conditions that temporarily or permanently hinder an individual from using their body independently and with purpose.
 Whether someone is dealing with a broken arm or carpal tunnel syndrome, has progressive arthritis, or is a paraplegic, each situation poses unique challenges when it comes to using a computer and navigating websites.

 For instance, because using a mouse or touchpad may be impossible or very difficult for someone with limited dexterity, many people with mobility impairments depend on a keyboard for Internet use.
-In some cases, a standard keyboard suffices; other computer users require alternative keyboards, such as those with larger keys, single-handed operation, Bluetooth or voice-activated, or even specially designed keyboards for use by mouth-held devices, switches/buttons, or eye movement tracking software.
+In some cases, a standard keyboard suffices; other computer users require alternative keyboards, such as those with larger keys, single-handed operation, Bluetooth or voice-activated, or even speciA11y designed keyboards for use by mouth-held devices, switches/buttons, or eye movement tracking software.

 That’s why accessible websites need to address this wide variety of solutions that allow users with mobility disabilities to use their preferred assistive technology.
 Section 508 compliance might include such remediations as providing keyboard-based navigation options, designing larger response buttons, eliminating or lengthening timed screens, ensuring all features are compatible with mobility tech, and making reversals available for users who click on the wrong link.